13 Women Share the Most Important Factor That Helped Them Lose Weight

 Jennifer Ginley's weight caused her to lose her self-confidence to the point that she asked her boyfriend to postpone proposing marriage.
 It wasn't until she saw a picture of herself from a vacation that she realized it was in her hands to finally make a change.
 So, she immediately joined Slimming World, U.K.'s version of WW and embarked on her weight-loss journey.
 With support from her family and friends and her workout community, Ginley was able to lose 135 pounds in just a year.
 To those who struggle to stay motivated, Ginley says: "Take is one day at a time and remember willpower is a muscle, the more you use it, the stronger it gets."

 Rebecca Grafton Bardwell

 After being overweight her whole life, Rebecca Grafton Bardwell decided to make a change once and for all.
-But as we know, that isn't always as easy as it seems.
-Over the course of two years, Grafton Bardwell learned how to portion her diet and exercise at a gym without caring what others thought of her.
+Of course, that isn't always as easy as it seems.
+Over two years, Grafton Bardwell learned how to portion her diet and exercise at a gym without caring what others thought of her.
 Today, she's lost 100 pounds and is healthier and happier than ever.
 "At the end of the day, weight loss is very basic," she told Cosmopolitan.
 "There's no secret formula and no hidden pill that'll make you skinny.
 If you eat right and exercise, you'll lose weight.
 It may not happen as fast as you'd like, but if you stick to a healthy living plan long enough, you'll see results."
 Preach.